Spider-Man 3: Filming

 Camera crews spent 2 weeks from November 5–18, 2005 to film sequences that would involve intense visual effects so Sony Pictures Imageworks could begin work on the shots early in the project.
 The same steps had been taken for Spider-Man 2 to begin producing visual effects early for sequences involving the villain Doctor Octopus.

-Principal photography for Spider-Man 3 began on January 16, 2006 and wrapped in July 2006 after over 100 days of filming.
+Principal photography for Spider-Man 3 began on January 16, 2006, and wrapped in July 2006 after over 100 days of filming.
 The team filmed in Los Angeles until May 19, 2006.
 In spring 2006, film location manager Peter Martorano brought camera crews to Cleveland, Ohio, due to the Greater Cleveland Film Commission offering production space at the city's convention center at no cost.
 In Cleveland, they shot the battle between Spider-Man and Sandman in the armored car.
 Afterwards, the team moved to Manhattan, where filming took place at various locations, including One Chase Manhattan Plaza, from May 26, 2006, until July 1, 2006.
 Shooting placed a strain on Raimi, who often had to move between several units to complete the picture.
 Shooting was also difficult for cinematographer Bill Pope, as the symbiote Spider-Man, Venom, and the New Goblin were costumed in black during fight scenes taking place at night.
+For the breakdancing scene, Maguire at first did not want to dance, but relented after Pomerhn Derrick showed him some Fred Astaire dance moves.

 After August, pick-ups were conducted as Raimi sought to film more action scenes.
 The film then wrapped in October, although additional special effects shots were taken to finalize the production a month later.
 In early 2007, there were further pick-up shots regarding the resolution of Sandman's story, amounting to four different versions.